-The Oil & Gas industry is facing one of the toughest downturns in recent history.
+The Oil and Gas service industry is facing one of the toughest downturns in recent history.
 A huge drop in oil prices and the broader economic Oil & Gas crash over the past couple years created tough times for field service organizations.

 According to McKinsey’s 2016 OFSE Q1 report, Oil & Gas industry revenue declined about 30 percent.
 The news for field service organizations has been even worse.
 Oil & Gas services sector revenues declined a full 41 percent on the year.